Tuesday, June 23, 2015

 The unfettered moral license of these gods (who have the power to reward favored mortals by turning them into constellations) leads to the marrying of siblings; the abandoning of their temperaments to fervid jealousies and rivalries over imagined slights; and, more often than not, the sort of violent and bloody final-act retribution that gives Greek Tragedy its name.

-All of this filled my mind and fueled my thoughts while watching David Cronenberg’s brilliant Maps to the Stars.
+All of this filled my mind and fueled my thoughts as I watched David Cronenberg’s brilliant Maps to the Stars.
 A modern mythological family tragedy set amongst the flawed, emotionally disfigured gods and goddesses of contemporary pop culture (movie stars) from the airless heights of that insulated Mount Olympus known as Hollywood.

 Julianne Moore as Havana Segrand